-Kentucky has adopted EPCRA into law through Kentucky Revised Statutes 39E and the regulations found in 106 KAR Chapter 1.
+Kentucky has adopted the Emergency Planning and Community Right-to-Know Act (EPCRA) into law through Kentucky Revised Statues 39E and the regulations found in 106 KAR Chapter 1.
 EPCRA requires that every State have a State Emergency Response Commission (SERC).
 In Kentucky, the SERC is known as the Kentucky Emergency Response Commission (KERC).

 * Implement all provisions related to hazardous substances;

 * Develop policies related to the response of state and local governments to releases of hazardous substances;

 * Develop standards for planning for these events;

 * Provide information to the public concerning hazardous substances in the community;

 * Develop requirements for local governments and covered facilities to exercise plans related to hazardous substance response.